TELEMEDICINE TALK

 *Article provided by the National Rural Health Association.

-Episode 5: Telemedicine program aims to teach
+Episode 5: Telemedicine program aims to teach rural providers about transgender care

 A growing number of people are identifying as transgender or rejecting the gender binary.
 According to the Williams Institute at the UCLA School of Law, an estimated 1.4 million adults in the U.S. identify as transgender, almost double an estimate from roughly a decade earlier.
 Yet health care professionals, particularly those in rural areas, aren’t receiving adequate training in transgender care.
 In Colorado, the Extension for Community Health Outcomes is working to solve this problem by offering virtual, interactive classes on complex health issues, including gender-affirming care, to providers outside of major metropolitan areas.